 Menopause and Mood Changes

-Consultations offered at our five convenient locations in Calhoun, GA, Chattanooga, TN, Ooltewah, TN, Franklin, TN and Blueridge, GA
+Consultations offered at our four convenient locations in Calhoun, GA, Chattanooga, TN, Ooltewah, TN and Blueridge, GA

 Women have long been labeled “moody” and “hormonal,” related to the symptoms they experience due to their menstrual cycle.
 But as you approach perimenopause – the transition phase between menstruating and menopause – your emotions and moods can be affected even more acutely.